AInsights Entry for (Z)-jasmone (CAS: 488-10-8)

 2. Sensory Profile

-(Z)-jasmone is renowned for its delicate, floral, and jasmine-like aroma, often described as sweet, fresh, and slightly green.
-It is a moderate-intensity odorant, typically used as an impact note in fragrance compositions.
-The compound's odor threshold is relatively low, making it effective even at minimal concentrations.
-In flavor applications, it imparts a subtle floral note, enhancing the overall complexity and realism of the flavor profile.
+(Z)-jasmone is renowned for its delicate, floral, and jasmine-like aroma, often described as sweet, fresh, and slightly herbaceous.
+It is a moderate-intensity compound with a significant role as an impact note in both flavors and fragrances.
+The odor threshold is relatively low, allowing it to impart a noticeable scent even at minimal concentrations.
+Its sensory role is primarily as a modifier, enhancing the floral aspects of a composition.

 Citation hooks: FlavScents; peer-reviewed sensory literature